Alexander Williams (cartoonist): Cartoons

 In 1993 Williams and Graham Francis Defries created the comic strip King's Counsel, a satire on law and lawyers, published in the law pages of The Times newspaper, under the pseudonyms Steuart and Francis.
 At the time, Williams and Defries were working as research assistants for Members of Parliament at the House of Commons.

 A number of collections of the cartoons have been published by Robson Books and HarperCollins.

 Williams also drew Writer's Block, a cartoon strip published in the books section of The Times from 2005–6, and The Dealers, published in The Tatler from 1994–95.
 He also illustrated the characters for the Baby Barista blog by fellow ex-barrister Tim Kevan.

+Williams is a trustee of the Cartoon Museum in London.

 Animation

 Design by Williams for The Big Egg Hunt.

 Williams was a barrister at 12 King's Bench Walk Chambers in London before leaving in 1996 to pursue a full-time career in film animation, joining Warner Bros Feature Animation, where he was lead animator on the villain "Ruber", voiced by Gary Oldman, in Quest for Camelot.
 Williams gave the character a "nervous twitch", a "wrestler's strut" and "big hands with broken nails that look creepy on close-ups".

 His work as an animator includes Who Framed Roger Rabbit (1988), The Princess and the Cobbler (1993), The Lion King (1994), Quest for Camelot (1998), The Iron Giant (1999), The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Piglet's Big Movie, Sinbad: Legend of the Seven Seas (2003), Robots (2005) and Open Season (2006).